Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Experiments

 The OvA model relies on creating a classifier $h : \mathcal{X} \rightarrow \mathcal{Y}$ and a rejector $r : \mathcal{X} \rightarrow \{0,1,...,J\}$.
 If $r(\pmb{x}_i) = 0$, the classifier makes the decision; if $r(\pmb{x}_i) = j$, the decision is deferred to the $j$th expert.
 The classifier is composed of K functions: $g_k:\mathcal{X} \rightarrow \mathbb{R}$, for $k \in \{1,...,K\}$, where $k$ denotes the class index.
 These are related to the probability that an instance belongs to class $k$.
 The rejector, similarly, is composed of J functions: $g_{\perp, j} :\mathcal{X} \rightarrow \mathbb{R}$ for $j \in \{1,...,J\}$, which are related to the probability that expert $j$ will make the correct decision regarding said instance.
 The authors propose combining the functions $g_1,...,g_K,g_{\perp,1},...,g_{\perp,J}$ in an OvA surrogate for the 0-1 loss.
 The OvA multi-expert L2D surrogate is defined as:

 where $\Phi : \{\pm 1\} \times \mathbb{R} \rightarrow \mathbb{R}_+$ is a strictly proper binary surrogate loss.
 (The authors also propose using the logistic loss.) \citet{verma2023learning} then prove that the minimizer of the pointwise inner risk of this surrogate loss can be analyzed in terms of the pointwise minimizer of the risk for each of the $K+J$ underlying OvA binary classification problems, concluding that the minimizer of the pointwise inner $\Psi_{\mbox{ OvA}}$-risk, $ \pmb{g}^*$, is comprised of the minimizer of the inner $\Phi$-risk for each $i$th binary classification problem, $g_i^*$.
 As such, in a scenario where only one expert's prediction is associated with each instance, each binary classifier $g_{\perp,j}$ can be trained independently of the others.
 By training each binary classifier $g_{\perp, j}$ with the subset of the training sample containing expert $j$'s predictions, we obtain the best possible estimates of each pointwise inner $\Phi$-risk minimizer $g_i^*$ given the available data.
-To adapt the OvA method to a cost sensitive scenario, we can again use the rescaling approach detailed in section \ref{sec: Cost Sensitive Learning}, minimizing the expected misclassification cost.
+To adapt the OvA method to a cost-sensitive scenario, we can again use the rescaling approach detailed in Section \ref{sec: Cost Sensitive Learning}, minimizing the expected misclassification cost.

 The OvA method does not support assignment with capacity constraints, as such, we proceed similarly to \citet{verma2023learning}, by considering the maximum out of the rejection classifiers' predictions.
-Should the capacity of the selected expert be exhausted, deferral is done to the second highest scoring expert, and so on.
+If the capacity of the selected expert is exhausted, deferral is done to the second highest scoring expert, and so on.

 \paragraph{\bf{Random Assignment}} In this baseline, which aims to represent the average performance of the expert/model team under the test conditions, alert deferral is done randomly throughout the experts/model until each of their capacity constraints are met.